Digital Quran: Recitation

 Since the first digital versions of the Qur'an, more digital resources relating to the Qur'an and Islam have emerged as well.
 One can find videos containing Tajweed (recitation) on sites to equip them in learning recitation.
 This can be helpful because both beginner and professional resources can be found and used as tools in learning the practice of Tajweed.
 If the digital content and context of what these followers are using is trustworthy, then listening to Tajweed online can help to provide "spiritual merit" to them.
 The art of Tajweed is very important in Muslim culture and if followers choose to use these online resources to explore this art, then it can enhance their prayer lives.
 Through the use of digital resources, a follower of Islam is given the ability to learn even if their life circumstances (work, location, health, etc.) limit them from being able to physically go somewhere to learn about the Qur'an and Islam.
+Today, there are also Quran pens available in which when pen touch to a specific Quran, the pen recite the verses aloud and provide translations.

 Issues

 An issue emerging alongside the growing usage of digital copies of the Qur'an is confirming the authenticity of digital copies.
-Given that the Qur'an has been maintained in its original, unedited state for fourteen centuries, maintaining this originality is against tampering is of the utmost importance for digital Qur'anic content.
+Given that the Qur'an has been maintained in its original, unedited state for fourteen centuries, maintaining this originality against tampering is of the utmost importance for digital Qur'anic content.
 While hard copies of the Qur'an are meticulously examined to assure accuracy before they are made available for sale, many digital copies that are available for free on the internet are not subjected to same degree of scrutiny.
 Among online copies of the Qur'an, inaccuracies and tampering that have been found went gone largely unnoticed by readers of the website.
 Because of this, there are many proposed methods to rectify the issue of authenticity and establish a method to verify the integrity of digital Qur'anic content.
 One controversial method of verifying and displaying that a piece of digital Qur'anic content is authentic is the usage of digital watermarks on verified digital images of the Qur'an, which some argue is a form of modifying the Qur'an as well.
 Other proposed methods of ensuring authenticity include cryptography, steganography, and usage of digital signatures.
 Digital copies of the Qur'an can be found in many different styles of Arabic and in each style the diacritics (symbols or punctuation in Arabic writing) differ.
 Diacritics being misplaced or altered does not affect everyone's ability to get the correct meaning out of this text, but it does affect non-Arabic speakers' ability.
-One method used to try and prevent the meaning of the Qur'an from being misconstrued is the use of the Qur'an Quote Algorithm.
+One method used to try to prevent the meaning of the Qur'an from being misconstrued is the use of the Qur'an Quote Algorithm.
 This algorithm allows people to take a verse and search the true meaning of it by out the diacritics which could be interpreted incorrectly by non-Arabic speakers and evaluates just the words.